WordPress WooCommerce Tutorial: Step-by-Step Guide

 WooCommerce Advanced: Customizing your store

 WordPress is widely considered the most popular Content Management System (CMS) globally, partly due to its supportive community.
-The platform boasts thousands of themes and tens of thousands of plugins, all of which are user-contributed.
+The platform boasts thousands of themes and tens of thousands of plugins, all user-contributed.

 While WooCommerce, a popular eCommerce plugin for WordPress, may have a smaller community, there are still numerous tools available to customize your online store.